A Porto Getaway!

 Bookings

 Second, as soon as you are sure about your dates for your Porto getaway, book your plane, then hotels, and a car, if you are renting one.
 Book your hotels, and tours (if that is what you are planning) from home.
-Reconfirm all your bookings two weeks before departure so that there are no surprise errors when you get there.
+Reconfirm all your bookings two weeks before departure so that there are not any surprise errors when you get there.
 Think about when and which restaurant you would like to try.
 Book restaurant reservations from here as well.
 You can always cancel it.

 Hotels

-There are lots of sights to see in the area that can be explored on foot and the train is nearby.
-It isn’t that far from one of the world’s most beautiful bookstore, Livraria Lello, which was built in 1881.
+There are lots of sights to see in the area that can be explored on foot and or you can catch the train which is nearby.
+It isn’t that far from one of the world’s most beautiful bookstores, Livraria Lello, which was built in 1881.
 When I drove to Porto, I left the car at the hotel.
 I did not use it again until we were leaving for Lisbon.
 Ubers and taxis were used for places that were too far for walking.
 Whether you are in Lisbon or Porto, if you are out and too tired to walk back to your hotel, always call your hotel to send a taxi or Uber to your location.
 It is safer and you will be less likely to be scammed.
 There is always a bad apple driver to make the good ones look bad.

 Location, Location, Location